 - Texas Abuse Hotline

-The OCR acknowledges every complaint or inquiry that is received.
-If the information is appropriate for OCR to review, the OCR will notify you of the findings by letter - within the limits of confidentiality laws.
+The OIA acknowledges every complaint or inquiry that is received.
+If the information is appropriate for OIA to review, the OIA will notify you of the findings by letter - within the limits of confidentiality laws.

-- Take policy-related complaints regarding DFPS cases from the public including foster youth ages 18 years old and older, and former foster youth.
+- Take policy-related complaints regarding DFPS cases from the public, including foster youth ages 18 years and older and former foster youth.

-- Conduct formal reviews of a Child Protective investigation when the investigation concludes a person abused or neglected a child.
-This is handled through the OCR Review process.
+- Conduct formal reviews of a Child Protective investigation when the investigation concludes a person abused or neglected was a child.
+This is handled through the OIA Review process (formerly called the OCR review process).

 - Refer people to other agencies and programs that may be able to assist them.

-If the information you provide is not an issue that the OCR can review, the OCR will either share your information with the appropriate agency or refer you to an agency that may be able to assist you.
+If the information you provide is not an issue that the OIA can review, the OIA will either share your information with the appropriate agency or refer you to an agency that may be able to assist you.

-- Change the findings of a case other than Child Protective Investigation findings through the OCR Review process
+- Change the findings of a case other than Child Protective Investigation findings through the OIA Review process (formerly called the OCR review process).

 - Review the actions or orders of the courts or law enforcement agencies.

-To find out more information about the OCR and our complaint process you may review our policies.
+To find out more information about the OIA and our complaint process you may review our policies.

 Mail Code Y-946